Alcohol, the fourth macronutrient, is a big part of so many peoples' lifestyles, social gatherings, and society.

 If a product has a nutrition label, it will usually give you the calories, protein, carbs, and fats.

-However, if you do the math, there will typically be many calories unaccounted for.
-These calories are from the grams of alcohol, because they aren't required on the label.
+However, if you do the math, there will sometimes be calories unaccounted for.
+These calories are typically from the grams of alcohol, because they aren't required on the label.

 As for the drinks you get while you are out to eat, at a bar, or even at a sporting event ... how do you know what is in them?

-This will allow you to search almost any alcohol in the database, giving you the ability to track those drinks instantly.
+This will allow you to search almost any alcohol in the database, giving you the ability to track those drinks.

 Plus, you can see your remaining calories for the rest of the day, and make sure you are managing your nutrition plan properly ... even if you go out!

-There are 2 common issues that I see when people are trying to incorporate drinks into their plan.
+There are 2 common issues that I see when people track the macros in alcohol and incorporate drinks into their plan...

-1. Drinking more than they planned.
+1. They drink more than they planned.
 If you have room for 3 beers, you have to use discipline, and only drink 3 beers.
 If you don't manage it, you may consume more calories than you anticipated and slow down your overall progress.